canjs/canjs/guides/models-2.md

 we used the {{data '...'}} Stache key, and jQuery to obtain a reference to the restaurant object associated with the choice the user selected in the restaurants dropdown.
 We almost never want to be interacting with the DOM directly in our application.
-We want CanJS to do that for us, so we can focus on the application itself.
+We want CanJS to take care of that for us, so we can focus on the application itself.
 In the createOrder function, instead of getting our data from the DOM, we get it from our scope.